wimbarelds/next-workshop/slides/src/snippets/step3.md

 - (async) data is fetched on the client (in the browser)
 - Cannot use a server component in it's JSX
 - Can be passed props that are generated on the server (data but also jsx)
+- _Are actually rendered on the server_, but only the initial state.

 ## A server component: